 Grounds For Divorce

 In Louisiana, there are two no-fault options when seeking a divorce.
-To file for divorce under Article 102, the spouses must live separate and apart without reconciliation for 180 days after filing for divorce (365 days if they have minor children together).
-To file for divorce under Article 103, the spouses must have lived separate and apart without reconciliation for 180 days before filing for divorce (365 days if they have minor children together).
+To file for divorce under Article 102, the spouses must live separate and apart without reconciliation for 180 days after filing for divorce (365 days if minor children are involved).
+To file for divorce under Article 103, the spouses must have lived separate and apart without reconciliation for 180 days before filing for divorce (365 days if minor children are involved).
 If you want to file for divorce immediately, but you and your spouse have not yet been separated for the requisite amount of time, you must file under Article 102.